All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For patients who need to lose a significant amount of weight and keep it off, tirzepatide is in a different category entirely.

-Beyond the scale, tirzepatide delivers metabolic benefits that phentermine simply cannot match.
+Beyond the scale, tirzepatide delivers metabolic benefits that phentermine simply can't match.
 In clinical trials, tirzepatide significantly reduced A1C, fasting insulin, triglycerides, and blood pressure .
 Many patients on tirzepatide see improvements across their entire metabolic panel, not just their weight.
 Phentermine, by contrast, can worsen blood pressure and heart rate, and it offers no meaningful improvements in blood sugar or cholesterol.

 The patient experience is also qualitatively different.
 Phentermine creates a stimulant-driven appetite suppression that can feel jittery and artificial.
 Tirzepatide's hormonal approach creates a calm reduction in hunger that patients describe as simply not thinking about food as much.
 For long-term success, the hormonal mechanism tends to feel more natural and sustainable.